Computer Science

 Instructor

-After registering, find out how to log in to the course site. https://foothill.edu/onlinelearning/students/canvas-login-instructions-students.html
+Footnote: This fully online asynchronous class has online activities with weekly requirements and due dates outlined by the course instructor.
+After registering, find out how to log in to the course site: https://foothill.edu/onlinelearning/students/canvas-login-instructions-students.html

-4.5 Units
+4.5 units

-- Advisory: C S 53A.
+- Advisory: Advisory: C S 30A and C S 50A.

 - Repeatability: Not Repeatable.

 - Hours: 4 hours lecture per week, 2 hours lab per week.
-(72 hours total per quarter.)
+72 hours total per quarter.

 - Transferability: CSU